-Duke Economics is committed to helping students defray the cost of graduate study.
-We also seek to provide valuable learning opportunities to our master's students as research assistants, teaching assistants, graders, and research support staff.
+Duke Economics is committed to helping students defray the cost of graduate study through tuition waivers based on need and merit.
+We also seek to provide valuable learning opportunities to our master's students employed as research assistants, teaching assistants, graders, and research support staff.

 We offer the following to eligible students:

 Need-based: Awards are based on need, merit, and other criteria.
 Information about application for need-based awards will be sent following the admission offer.
 For more information, admitted applicants may contact:

 MAE - Grace Kim, MAE Director of Admissions.

 MSEC – Charles Becker, MSEC Director of Graduate Studies

 MAPE – Timur Kuran, MAPE Director of Graduate Studies

 Merit awards (MAE students only): In recognition of strong academic performance, we offer 5-20 percent tuition waivers to eligible MAE students after the completion of their first and second semesters.
 Criteria include both GPA (taking into consideration course difficulty) and faculty nomination.

 Research Assistantships: These assistantships are intended to enhance research experiences and collaboration between master's students and Department of Economics faculty.
 Standard appointments are made on a per-semester basis (including summers) as a result of mutual agreement between individual faculty and students.